 - Michigan Nursing Scholarship: non-need award available to Michigan residents enrolled at least half time at an eligible institution in a program leading to a LPN, ADN, BSN, MSN.

-50% of scholarships are available to student already in college.
-So scholarships search and exploration does NOT end after senior year.
+50% of scholarships are available to students already in college.
+So scholarship searches and exploration does NOT end after senior year.